- Identify the right prioritization framework for your testing team and download a template

 - Rank experiments

-- Create a balanced approach that optimizes for different goals
+- Create a balanced approach that optimizes different goals.

-- If you do not use a prioritization scheme, you may end up prioritizing ideas according to dominant trends in the company, top-down
+- If you do not use a prioritization scheme, you may prioritize ideas according to top-down trends in the company.

-- Without outlining dependencies in advance, you may slow down testing or be unable to run a test at all
+- Without outlining dependencies in advance, you may slow down testing or be unable to run a test.

-- An unbalanced roadmap can over-index certain parts of the site and leave other opportunities on the table—balance by UX theme, location, tactics, and goals pursued
+- An unbalanced roadmap can over-index certain parts of the site and miss other opportunities.

-- Roadmaps that are entirely agile or entirely waterfall each present difficulties in planning
+- Roadmaps that are entirely agile or waterfall each present difficulties in planning.

 Define your prioritization criteria

-We suggest you evaluate ideas based on two factors: impact and effort.
-What counts as high impact or low effort?
-This depends on your company's business goals and your team's access resources.
+Evaluate ideas based on two factors: impact and effort.
+High impact or low effort depends on your company's business goals and your team's resources.

-Impact: What metrics will you use to measure the success of your optimization program?
-Which events in Optimizely Experimentation directly influence these metrics?
+Impact – The metrics measuring the success of your optimization program and how Optimizely Experimentation events directly influence these metrics

-Effort: What is easy or difficult to do?
-Which resources are dedicated to testing and which are shared or borrowed from other teams?
+Effort – What is easy or difficult to do and what resources are dedicated for testing, including any shared or borrowed from other teams

 Team members to consult: